kathsucurry/kathsucurry.github.io/_posts/2025-10-27-reduction_sum_part2.markdown

 # Kernel 3: repositioning `__syncthreads()`

 Kernel 2 includes two thread synchronizations: (1) after loading elements from global memory to shared memory, and 2) at the end of each `for` loop iteration to ensure all thread updates to shared memory are completed.
-We can further simplify this by **removing one synchronization and repositioning the other to the beginning of the `for` loop**.
+We can further simplify this by **removing one synchronization and repositioning the other to the *beginning* of the `for` loop**.

 By synchronizing threads at the **start** of the loop, we ensure that the initial shared memory load from global memory is complete before any computation begins.
 The only synchronization removed is the **final one**, which would have occurred at the end of the **last** iteration: when only a single thread updates the first shared memory element.

 This removal is safe because the same thread that performs the final update is also responsible for writing the result back to global memory after the loop ends.
-Since no other threads are involved at this point, **no synchronization is necessary**.
+Since no other threads are involved at this point, no synchronization is necessary.

 To summarize, we change the following code: